Hospitality & Boutique Hotels

 Designing immersive hotel environments through botanical architecture and indoor–outdoor continuity

-In hospitality contexts, botanical architecture supports the identity and spatial narrative of a place.
+In hospitality, botanical architecture carries the identity and spatial narrative of a place.

-Gardens, courtyards and planted sequences are conceived as architectural anchors — guiding movement, framing views and reinforcing coherence between interior and exterior spaces.
+Gardens, courtyards and planted sequences are conceived as architectural anchors — guiding movement, framing views and holding the coherence between interior and exterior spaces.

 Arrival as a Spatial Threshold — The Welcome Ribbon